epfml/ml-project-1-girl-mse/README.md

 ### Guidelines:

-The project report MLProject.pdf contains the full description of the project.
+The project report MLProject1.pdf contains the full description of the project.
 The code for our project has been divided into preprocessing.py: containing the functions for data preprocessing), implementations.py: containing the functions for the 6 machine leaning models, and utils.py: containing the additional functions we used in model training and validation

 In order to reproduce the results of the project, place your files for training and testing should into a folder called dataset_to_release which is placed inside the folder called resources.
 Alternatively, change the input filepath on the line 9 in the run.py to the location of the data.